akifunal/MilaFood/README.md

 One-page webpage containing information provided by Milafood, with simple navigation.

 **Content:**
-provided by Milafood in form of a text document and a couple of images.
+Provided by Milafood in form of a text document and a couple of images.

 **Navigation:**
 Also provided by Milafood in a text document.